 To get around Malta we recommend their public transport, and Tallinja Card.
-Buses are clean, fast and air-conditioned, only objection we have is the schedule, that was very hard to get and most of the time it was not followed.
+Busses are clean, fast and airconditioned, only objection we have is the schedule, that was very hard to get and most of the time it was not followed.
 On our list of things to see and places to visit were Mdina and Rabat.
-Mdina, derived from the Arabic word meaning ‘’old city’’ was once a capital of Malta, and home to noble Maltese families.
-This fortified city is located on the northern part of the island and from the citadel we had a feeling we could see the whole island.
+Mdina, derived from the Arabic word meaning ‘’old city’’ was once a capital of Malta, and home to nobel Maltese families.
+This fortified city is located on the northern part of the island and from the citadelle we had a feeling we could see the whole island.

 After the refreshing walk around windy streets of Mdina we headed to Had Dingli.
 Dingli Cliffs are the highest point of Maltese Islands, place is close to Rabat and Mdina and it is accessible with the local transport, so it would be a shame not to visit.

 On our way back we went to Valletta, again.
-But this time to take a swim just under the city’s walls.
+But this time to take a swim just under the city’s walls. and took a swim under the city’s walls.
 It was so much better than Sliema, there was no crowd, only locals and us.
-Water was clean and refreshing, we stayed here until sunset.
+Water was clean and refreshing, we here until sunset.

 One more place you must visit when on Malta is Island of Gozo.
 Steeped in myth, Gozo is thought to be the legendary Calypso’s isle of Homer’s Odyssey – a peaceful, mystical backwater.